pnp/blog/content/post/simple-reminders-for-any-teams-channel-or-chat-message.md

 3.  **Convert time zone - to UTC+10** (where I live): change this to wherever you are in the world.

-4.  **Compose - ticks of current time**: get the current time\'s ticks
+4.  **Compose - ticks of current time**: get the current time's ticks

 5.  **Compose - difference in ticks**: subtract the ticks of current time (4) from the ticks of the selected time (1).

-6. Then check for whether the selected date is before the current time by seeing whether (5) is a negative number of not in the **Condition - check selected date isn\'t on or before reminder date**
+6. Then check for whether the selected date is before the current time by seeing whether (5) is a negative number of not in the **Condition - check selected date isn't on or before reminder date**

 7. Then do some final checks for whether the number of seconds falls on